fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 own, I’ve hand-picked a bunch of great plugins to show off what’s possible

-in Appendix 3, Plugin Sampler Pack, on page 163.
+in Appendix 3, Plugin Sampler Pack

-Speaking of customization, in Lab 6, Configuration, on page 115 , you’ll
+Speaking of customization, in Lab 6, Configuration, you’ll

 learn how you can customize how pytest runs by default for your project with